alecbw/Gumroad-Webhook-to-DynamoDB/README.md

 ```

-All the resources fit easily in the AWS Free Tier and should have no ongoing costs (presuming you stay in the Free Tier, particularly on S3 storage).
+All the resources fit easily in the AWS Free Tier and should have no ongoing costs.

 To take down the CloudFormation Stack and associated Lambda/Dynamo Tabe, use:
 ```